This post may contain affiliate links. Please see my disclosure policy for details.

 The Pont-y-Pair Bridge is really easy to locate and find once you reach the tourist village of Betws-y-Coed deep within Snowdonia National Park.
 It’s an area in the far North of Wales.

 From the train station, you can be there in five minutes walk if you head in the direction of Olif and the Swallow Falls.

 There are plenty of tourist signs dotted about in the village to guide you so you have no chance of getting lost.
-But, the visitor centre is really friendly and have tourist maps if you’d prefer.
+But, the visitor centre is really friendly and has tourist maps if you’d prefer.

 Most of the time, you’ll find all the tourists strolling up and down the picturesque high street filled with Victorian buildings.

-It’s a lovely introduction and you can’t help but fall in love with all the adorable hotels, cafés and boutiques.
+It’s a lovely introduction and you can’t help but fall in love with all the adorable hotels, cafés, and boutiques.

-It also good to note that the bridge is open to the public 24 hours a day and there’s no charge to visit!
+It is also good to note that the bridge is open to the public 24 hours a day and there’s no charge to visit!
 So, you can fit a stop into even the tightest of Snowdonia itineraries.